Bachelor of ScienceInformation Systems and Information Technology

 Graduates of the ISIT program are qualified IT professionals who are prepared for careers in a wide-range of IT-related areas.
 These areas include: Technical Support Analyst, End User Support Specialist, Security Threat Analyst, Network Technician, Computer Technician, and Web Developer.

 Graduates of the Bachelor of Science in ISIT program are able to:

-- Manage information systems and the supporting technologies thru the setup, configuration, and troubleshooting phases.
+- Manage information systems, including the supporting technologies of setup, configuration, and troubleshooting phases.

-This program requires a total of 51 semester hours: 44 semester hours from the core courses listed below and 7 semester hours of elective courses.
+This program requires a total of 50 semester hours: 1) 35 semester hours from the core courses and 2) 15 semester hours completed in one of the following concentrations: IT Infrastructure and Networking and Operating Systems, Cloud Computing, and Virtualization.
 The semester hour value of each course appears in parentheses ( ).